No. 464 Squadron RAAF: World War II

 The squadron was officially formed on 1 September 1942 at RAF Feltwell, Norfolk in the United Kingdom, as an Article XV squadron under the Empire Air Training Scheme.
-Although technically a squadron of the RAAF, its personnel were drawn from many countries and upon formation only about 30 percent were Australian.
-This fluctuated and later in the war this grew to just over 50 percent.
+Although technically a squadron of the RAAF, its personnel were drawn from many countries and upon formation only about 30 per cent were Australian.
+This fluctuated and later in the war this grew to just over 50 per cent.
 Upon formation, the squadron's first commanding officer was a South African, Wing Commander Ronald Young.
 No. 464 Squadron was initially equipped with Lockheed Ventura medium bombers, and participated in its first operation on 6 December.
 Dubbed Operation Oyster, it was an attack on the Philips radio valve factory at Eindhoven, in the Netherlands.
 The squadron lost three aircraft to anti-aircraft fire during the attack, but inflicted significant damage on the target.

 After moving to RAF Methwold in April 1943, the squadron conducted raids over France, focused upon drawing out German fighter aircraft which were then destroyed by the Ventura's fighter escort.
 On 1 June, No. 464 Squadron was transferred from RAF Bomber Command to the Second Tactical Air Force.
 Concerns about the vulnerability of the Ventura, however, led to their withdrawal and in July, the squadron was re-equipped with the more suitable de Havilland Mosquito.
 Based out of RAF Sculthorpe, the squadron became operational with these aircraft on 3 October, successfully attacking a power station in France for the loss of no aircraft.

 Following this, the squadron carried out attack operations during the day and "intruder" operations during the night, destroying several German aircraft in the air.
 In December 1943, the squadron moved to RAF Hunsdon, where they formed part of No. 140 Wing along with No. 21 Squadron RAF and No. 487 Squadron RNZAF.
 In early 1944, still based out of Hunsdon, No. 464 Squadron concentrated on attacking V-1 flying bomb launch sites and gained a reputation for highly accurate bombing.
 This reputation lead it to be selected for Operation Jericho, which was the first of a number of precision attacks that the squadron made on Gestapo targets in occupied Europe.
 In this mission, aircraft from the squadron formed part of the force which breached the walls of a Gestapo prison at Amiens, France on 18 February 1944 allowing members of the French Resistance to escape.
 The squadron's activities were intensified from April as part of the preparations for the Allied invasion of Europe.
 It struck railway infrastructure, bridges, road transport and convoys.
 In contrast with its previous operations, these sorties were often conducted during daylight.